publiccodeyml/publiccode.yml/docs/en/index.rst

 - title and description of the project or product (in one or more languages);
 - development state (e.g., ``concept``, ``development``, ``beta``, ``stable``, ``obsolete``;
 - contacts of the entity who published the codebase;
-- contacts of the maintainer, if any, including the expire date of the maintainance contract;
+- contacts of the maintainer, if any, including the expire date of the maintenance contract;
 - information about the legal context for which the project or product was designed;
 - dependencies.